Skip to Content

 You can get my entire Zero Waste Thanksgiving Meal Plan!

 I find that holidays are pretty easy to keep zero waste if you focus on lots of fresh, local produce.
-The problems don’t start to arise until after the meal is over…. how on earth are we going to store all of the leftovers!?
+The problems don’t start to arise until after the meal is over… how on earth are we going to store all of the leftovers?
 EEK!

-Even more of a conundrum…. how are we going to send home leftovers?
+Even more of a conundrum… how are we going to send home leftovers?

-glass storage containers
+safest food storage containers

 1. serve in your mixing bowls: